menandmice/micetro_docs/guides/implementation/central_database_windows.rst

 ----------
 For Micetro Central running on Windows, the ``preferences.cfg`` file located in the data directory contains, in addition to the fingerprint of Central (the ``password`` preference), four other preferences: ``database``, ``databaseserver``, ``databaseusername`` and ``databasepassword``.

-The ``preferences.cfg`` file for standard user/password authentication should look like this:
+The database connection section in the ``preferences.cfg`` file for standard user/password authentication should look like this:

 .. code-block::